open-telemetry/sig-security/security-response.md

 #### Initial Incident Response

-- The TC is notified of an incident and the relevant repo maintainers are added as the Fix Team to the issue.
+- The TC is notified of an incident and the relevant repo maintainers are added automatically using a Zapier workflow as the Fix Team to the issue.
 - The Fix Team acknowledges the incident to the reporter, asks for further details if necessary, and begins mitigation planning.
 - The Fix Team confirms with the reporter if the incident is valid and requires